diptu/ScaleCraft/docs/system-desing/getting-started.md

 # Getting Started

-Welcome to the `system-design-multilang` repository!
+Welcome to the `ScaleCraft` repository!
 This project aims to provide practical examples and exercises for learning and practicing system design concepts using various programming languages.

 ## Repository Structure